Revamp-HRMS/hrms-revamp-v1/README.md

 - After the manager submits their ratings and feedback, the appraisal form is automatically forwarded to the HR department for final approval.
 - HR personnel can review the submitted evaluations and ensure consistency and fairness across the organization.

-## Installation:

-1. **Clone the Repository:**
-   - Clone the repository from the provided GitHub link.

-2. **Database Setup:**
-   - Set up a MySQL database and configure the `application.properties` file with the database connection details.

-3. **Build and Run:**
-   - Ensure Java JDK and Maven are installed on your system.
-   - Navigate to the project directory and execute the command: `mvn spring-boot:run`.

 ## Usage: